DelroyGayle/KoolAIChess/README.md

 ![image](https://github.com/DelroyGayle/KoolAIChess/assets/91061592/d4fdb642-448e-41ef-b9fc-c594edd593e8)

-In this scenario, *Kool AI* has responded with *e7-e6*<br>That is, Pawn from square *E7* to *E6*<br>
+In this scenario, *Kool AI* has responded with *e7e6*<br>That is, Pawn from square *E7* to *E6*<br>
 Please Note: A description of both the Player's and Computer's moves is always shown

 ![image](https://github.com/DelroyGayle/KoolAIChess/assets/91061592/8292752c-c146-4281-96ba-7202fa115c7d)

 ### Illegal Moves

-The Player's input will be validated.
+The Player's input will always be validated.
 Here are some examples:

-1. When it cannot understand the input - that is, it does not fit the Chess move format
+1. When it cannot understand the input - that is, it does not fit the Chess move format<br>
+In this scenario, the Player entered the word, *hello*

 ![image](https://github.com/DelroyGayle/KoolAIChess/assets/91061592/acbd33e1-d39c-465b-bc2c-68b8e579b59e)